wunderwuzzi23/blog/content/posts/2020/husky-ai-walkthrough.md

 Let's get started with an overview of the machine learning pipeline.
 This will already highlight many of the moving pieces that can be attacked!

-# Part 1 - Machine Learning Pipeline{#part1}
+# Part 1 - The Machine learning pipeline{#part1}

 I assume that the reader is familiar with security and pen testing, but less so with machine learning.

-The following images shows the big components and stages of the pipeline:
+The following image shows the main components of the machine learning pipeline:

 [![Husky Machine Learning Pipeline](/blog/images/2020/machine-learning-pipeline.jpg)](/blog/images/2020/machine-learning-pipeline.jpg)

-This overview of the ML pipeline will lead eventually help us build a data flow diagram (DFD) that we can use to identify threats and attacks later on:
+This overview of the machine learning pipeline will eventually help us build a data flow diagram (DFD) that we use to identify threats and attacks later on.

-These are the individual parts involved:
+Let's briefly describe the main parts of the ML pipeline of the "Husky AI" service:

 1. **Collecting training and validation images:** The process starts with gathering images.
 These are pictures of huskies and random other pictures.
 2. **Pre-Processing:** The images go through some pre-processing steps (this includes data cleansing, rescaling, labeling, storing,..)